-Nancy Pelosi, Dennis Heck blast GOP on Trump-Putin bromance in visit to Flint
+Nancy Pelosi, Denny Heck blast GOP on Trump-Putin bromance in visit to Flint

 Turning to the country’s electoral system, Pelosi said, “It is the consensus of our entire intelligence community that the Russians interfered with our beautiful right to vote, the sacred right to vote, and Putin himself ordered it,” Pelosi said.
 “That is an assault on our democracy… And now for the president to invite him to Washington?
 We take an oath to uphold the Constitution, we all have to honor it, and so does he.”

-Pelosi then handed the mic to another member of the delegation, Congressman Dennis Heck from the State of Washington’s 10th District, who serves on the House Intelligence Committee.
+Pelosi then handed the mic to another member of the delegation, Congressman Denny Heck from the State of Washington’s 10th District, who serves on the House Intelligence Committee.
 He went even farther, extending a blistering critique of House Republicans.

 “Congressional Republicans are complicit at every turn,” Heck said.
 “Congressional Republicans are in desperate need of an intervention for their addiction to Donald Trump.
 They need to get over it.
 They need to stand up for America — they need to put country over party — because our country is in fact, being attacked by Russia.”